 Markets and Subjects Analyzed

-- Operations and monetization systems, including service fulfillment, assurance, billing, fraud management, and revenue assurance
+- Operations and monetization systems, including service fulfillment, end-to-end service orchestration, assurance, customer experience, billing, fraud management, and revenue assurance

 - Orchestration, management, and monetization of virtualized and cloud-native network functions